jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 ### Introduction

-A simple script for producing Gnip bounding boxes for a study area.
-Gnip bounding boxes have a 25-mile per 'side' limit.
-So the script is used to produce 25-mile bounding boxes for a large area such as Coloroado.
+A simple script for producing Tweet geotagged bounding boxes for large study areas.
+Bounding boxes have a 25-mile per 'side' limit.
+So the script is designed to produce matrices of 25-mile bounding boxes for large areas such as Coloroado.

 #### Features